locationtech/geotrellis/docs/util/util-intro.md

 #### Usage ####

-Examples of how to use the mechanism provided by the `MethodExtensions` trait are pervasive throughout the Geotrellis codebase.
+Examples of how to use the mechanism provided by the `MethodExtensions` trait are pervasive throughout the Geotrellis code base.

 One example is the addition of `RasterRDD` crop methods in [`spark/src/main/scala/geotrellis/spark/crop/TileLayerRDDCropMethods.scala`](https://github.com/geotrellis/geotrellis/blob/master/spark/src/main/scala/geotrellis/spark/crop/TileLayerRDDCropMethods.scala),